Champagne Diamond Jewelry

 What Is A Champagne Diamond?

-Deep beneath the earth’s surface, a champagne diamond is formed through billions of years of intense pressure and heat.
-Trace elements and subtle distortions provide the rich browns and champagne sparkles prevalent within the diamond crystal of champagne jewelry.
+Deep beneath the earth’s surface, these beautiful brown gems are formed through billions of years of intense pressure and heat.
+Trace elements and subtle distortions provide the rich browns and champagne sparkles prevalent within the crystal of champagne jewelry.

 Modern champagne diamond jewelry traces its origins to Rio Tinto’s Argyle Diamond Mine within the East Kimberly region of Australia.
 Geologists found diamond-bearing ore on the Kimberly plateau.
-Today the Argyle Diamond mine still supplies most of the world’s champagne diamonds.
+Today the Argyle mine still supplies most of the world’s champagne diamonds.

 When examining a loose champagne diamond, be sure to allow light to penetrate it in a non-reflective environment to fairly judge light dispersion and refraction and identify inclusions (gemologists suggest utilizing a north light source and black background material).
 You will examine its color based on hue, tone and saturation.
-The more intense the color on the Argyle champagne diamond color scale, the more the champagne diamond will cost.
+The more intense the color on the Argyle champagne diamond color scale, the more the gem will cost.

 Types of Champagne Diamond Jewelry